shariarvg/language/readme.md

 scratchpad_update: [Any grammar or spelling issues here, in English.]

 Only include the scratchpad_update line after the marker.
 Do not include the marker in the Spanish reply.
-Do not say anything else outside this format.
+Do not say anything else outside this format.***

-'''`
+The END OF ASSISTANT section allows for me to agentify GPT's output; in other words, letting it continue the conversation with the user while simultaneously logging feedback that will be used later down the line.

+##